liusai118/CBD/README.md

 ## Results 3.
 Establishment of the DDN Model for Predicting Bioactive Substructures

 - `DDNmodel.py` — Implementation of the DDN model
+- `cbdutils` — The utility module for training LGE-GNN models and predicting efficacy
+- `data-dl` — Datasets for LGE-GNN training and efficacy prediction

 ---

 ## Results 4.
 AI-Aided Drug Repurposing Identifies CBD as a Promising Therapeutic Candidate for Ischemic Stroke (IS)